Group sequential designs for negative binomial outcomes: Analyzing group sequential designs with negative binomial outcomes

-The expected Fisher information above is a special case of the expected Fisher information of the log-rates in a negative binomial regression model. \cite{lawless1987negative} The larger the Fisher information, the smaller the uncertainty and the larger the knowledge about the parameter $\beta_{i}$.
-The Fisher information increases as the shape parameter decreases, the sample size $n_i$ increases, or the exposure time $t_{ijk}$ increases. \\ The Wald-type statistic for testing the hypothesis $H_{0}$ at look $k=1,\ldots, K$ is based on the differences of log-rates, i.e. $\hat{\beta}_{1k} - \hat{\beta}_{2k}$.
-Let the information level at look $k$ be
+The expected Fisher information is a special case of the expected Fisher information of the log-rates in a negative binomial regression model. \cite{lawless1987negative} The larger the Fisher information, the smaller the uncertainty and the larger the knowledge about the parameter $\beta_{i}$.
+The Fisher information increases as the shape parameter decreases, the sample size $n_i$ increases, or the exposure time $t_{ijk}$ increases. \\ The Wald statistic for testing the hypothesis $H_{0}$ at data look $k=1,\ldots, K$ is based on the difference of log-rates, i.e., $\hat{\beta}_{1k} - \hat{\beta}_{2k}$.
+Let the information level at data look $k$ be

 Analogously to the Fisher information, the information level measures the knowledge available about the difference of the log-rates.
 The effect of shape parameter, sample size, and exposure time on the information level are as described above.
-The differences of log-rates is asymptotically normally distributed, i.e.
+The differences of log-rates is asymptotically normally distributed, i.e.,

-as shown by Lawless (1987).\cite{lawless1987negative} However, the information level $\mathcal{I}_k$ depends on the shape parameter $\phi$ as well as the rates which are unknown.
-To construct a test statistic for $H_0$ using the asymptotic normality of the difference of log-rates, we replace the information level $\mathcal{I}_{k}$ by a consistent estimator $\hat{\mathcal{I}}_{k}$ and obtain the Wald-type test statistic at look $k$ as
+The asymptotic normality of the differences of log-rates follows from the asymptotic normality of the vector $(\hat{\beta}_{1k}, \hat{\beta}_{2k}, \hat{\phi})$ shown by Lawless (1987).\cite{lawless1987negative} The information level $\mathcal{I}_k$ depends on the shape parameter $\phi$ as well as the true, unknown rates.
+To construct a test statistic for $H_0$ using the asymptotic normality of the difference of log-rates, we replace the information level $\mathcal{I}_{k}$ by a consistent estimator $\hat{\mathcal{I}}_{k}$ and obtain the Wald statistic at data look $k$ as

-Since we estimate the information level by a consistent estimator, the Wald-type test statistic $T_{k}$ is still asymptotically normally distributed due to Slutsky's theorem.
+Since we estimate the information level by a consistent estimator, the Wald statistic $T_{k}$ is still asymptotically normally distributed under the null hypothesis due to Slutsky's theorem.
+Under the alternative hypothesis, the Wald statistic $T_{k}$ is approximately normally distribution, i.e.,

 A consistent estimator $\hat{\mathcal{I}}_{k}$ for the information level $\mathcal{I}_{k}$ is obtained by plugging in the maximum likelihood rate and shape estimators into \eqref{eq:infoK}.
 The hypothesis $H_0$ is rejected if $T_k$ is smaller than or equal to the critical value $c_k$ for any $k=1,\ldots, K$.
 In the next subsection we discuss the calculation of the critical values $c_k$.